nautobot/nautobot/nautobot/docs/additional-features/jobs.md

     Backwards compatibility with Netbox scripts and reports has been removed.

 !!! note
     Jobs unify and supersede the functionality previously provided in NetBox by "custom scripts" and "reports".
-Jobs may be optionally marked as [read-only](#read_only) which equates to the `Report` functionally, but in all cases, user input is supported via [job variables](#variables).
+User input is supported via [job variables](#variables).

 ## Writing Jobs